amices/mice/cran-comments.md

 cran-comments
 ================

-## mice 3.12.0
+## mice 3.13.0

 New submission.

 ## Reason

-`mice 3.12.0` implements important new features and contains bug fixes.
+After signal sent by Brian Ripley on Jan26. `mice 3.13.0` implements a fix for a bug that produced errors with `mitml 0.4-0`.

 ## Test environments

-  - local OS X install, 10.15.7, R 4.0.3
+-   local OS X install, 11.11, R 4.0.3
 -   win-builder
 -   Rhub

 ## Local check